 If you supply invalid credentials, the request interface returns an HTTP status of 401.
 If you did not supply credentials and service use has not been granted to anonymous on this service, the request interface also returns an HTTP status of 401.

 If you supplied valid credentials, but the authenticated user is not granted Use Service permission on this service, the request interface will return an HTTP 4xx failure status.
 If you try accessing a service that does not exist, an HTTP 4xx failure status is returned.

 Optionally, domain authentication can also be configured, in addition to HTTP basic authentication.
 For information about how to configure it, see Changing the Directory Service Settings.
 Once domain authentication has been configured, users will be able to access Web services exposed by FlowForce Server, provided that they supply a valid username and password for the respective domain.
 Importantly, for Active Directory, the username must contain the prefix NT/ and must include the domain name, for example: NTemail@example.com.

 Service URL requests are a particular kind of trigger, and are therefore subject to the same queue constraints once the connection has been established.
 See Defining Queue Settings.

-If you expect a large number of parallel HTTP service requests (for example, 20 or more at a time), it is possible to reconfigure the flowforce.ini file for a slightly larger number of pool threads.
+If you expect a large number of parallel HTTP service requests (for example, 20 or more at a time), it is possible to reconfigure the server for a slightly larger number of pool threads.

-1.Add the setting thread_pool to the [Listen] section of the .ini file and set it to a value larger than 20.
-(If necessary, you may also add the option in the [ListenSSL] section.)
+2.Add the option thread_pool to the [Listen] or [ListenSSL] section of the .ini file and set it to a value larger than 20.

 |Note:||It is a good idea to have two separate [Listen] sections, one for FlowForce Web Server (which doesn’t require that many pool threads) and the other for all other requests (on a different port, preferably).
 Otherwise, FlowForce Web Server will be competing with all the other HTTP requests for pool threads.|